shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 At level 15, you can stop imperfections from forming.
 As an action, you can create an anti-spell field at any point within your Cast Range.
 The anti-spell field has a radius up to your Cast Range and a duration equal to your Spell Duration.
 The anti-spell field causes any spell from your bonded schools that is cast in it or that overlaps with it to fail.

-As an action, you may dismiss an anti-spell field that is within your Cast Range.
+As a free action, you may dismiss an anti-spell field that is within your Cast Range.

 ## Reality Sharer